Paranormalcy

-Paranormalcy is a series of young adult urban fantasy novels by American author Kiersten White, beginning with the inaugural entry of the same name.
+Paranormalcy is a series of young adult urban fantasy novels by American author Kiersten White, beginning with the entry of the same name.
 The story focuses on a girl named Evie, a member of a special international police force assigned to paranormal cases.
 As the tale progresses, Evie's professional duties begin to conflict with her growing desire for a normal life.

 The first novel received numerous advance reviews from young-adult authors, and debuted at #7 on the New York Times Best Seller list in the "Children's Books—Chapter Books" category.
 Prior to the novel's release, a film adaptation entered the early planning stages.

 Overview

 Paranormalcy follows the efforts of the International Paranormal Containment Agency (IPCA), a group tasked with policing various mythological beings who live secretly among humans.
 The protagonist of the story is an IPCA officer named Evie, a teenage girl who possesses an ability to detect paranormals disguised as human beings.

 Evie's allies include a shape-shifting boy named Lend Pirello, who she meets as the story begins, and a faerie named Reth, whom she previously admired.
 Both young men become romantic interests of Evie's as the tale progresses, while the three of them are joined by other companions as well.
 At its center, Paranormalcy examines Evie's attempts to balance her IPCA duties with her growing desire to lead a normal teenage life.